- UCAS Code

 - Applied Event Project

-- 13 specialist studio spaces licensed for public performance, lecture theatres and seminar rooms
+- 12 specialist studio spaces licensed for public events, lecture theatres and seminar rooms

 - A digital box office system to support your professional practice

-- Production space to support group work, project management and events
+- A production space to support group work

-- Libraries housing a collection of 140,000 books, 17,000 DVD and video titles, radio archives, exhaustive electronic and journal resources, and an extensive slide collection
+- Libraries housing a collection of 140,000 books, 17,000 DVD and video titles, radio archives, electronic and journal resources

-- A public performance programme, which complements your learning and provides opportunities for you to gain experience through volunteering and devising events
+- The AMATA public programme complements your learning and provides opportunities for you to gain professional experience

 Adrian Bossey, Head of Subject, first got involved in the music business as a 16 year old, helping out the nascent Fatboy Slim with his mobile disco.
 He then worked as an underground DJ running club nights around the UK.
 Adrian later discovered Carter the Unstoppable Sex Machine, guiding the band to international success including a UK number one album and headline performance at Glastonbury Festival.
 As company director of an artist management company, whose clients included Chumbawumba, Katy Puckrick, My life Story and The Senseless Things, Adrian worked on 21 UK top 40 singles and 15 UK top 40 albums.
 In the process he negotiated contracts for clients worth £35 million, set up 21 businesses in the UK and two in the USA, and worked in 23 different countries.